Crypto137/MHServerEmu/README.md

 # MHServerEmu

-MHServerEmu is a proof of concept server emulator for Marvel Heroes.
+MHServerEmu is an experimental server emulator for Marvel Heroes.

-The only currently supported version of the game client is **1.52.0.1700**.
+The only currently supported version of the game client is **1.52.0.1700** (also known as **2.16a**).

 Please see [Overview.md](https://github.com/Crypto137/MHServerEmu/blob/master/docs/Overview.md) to find out how everything works.